standardebooks/manual/README.md

 # Versioning

 The overall version of the manual is stored as a comment in the `index.rst` file.
-This comment is used by `build-manual.py` to set the version number of the manual.
+This comment is used by `build-manual` to set the version number of the manual.

 Within `.rst` files, the string `VERSION` is replaced with the version number when built.
 For example, a link to another part of the manual could be: `` `The SE identifier </manual/VERSION/9-metadata#9.2>`__ ``.